m0ru/rri-vu-presentation/slides-content.md

 Note:
 * basic problem of backdoors:
   * they can be used by third parties
+  * they break security by design

 ---